 Each year on 24 December, the mayor of Tallinn declares Christmas Peace from the balcony of the medieval city hall.
 Declaring Christmas Peace is a 350-year-old tradition in Estonia that began in the seventeenth century by the order of Queen Kristina of Sweden.I I

-Source: Estonia.eu and Estonian World. * Please note that this article was originally published on 24 December 2013, but amended on 23 December 2016 and 18 December 2017 and 23 December 2018.
+Source: Estonia.eu and Estonian World. * Please note that this article was originally published on 24 December 2013 and amended on 23 December 2016 and 18 December 2017 and 23 December 2018.
 Cover: Christmas decorations at an Estonian home (the image is illustrative/photo by Birgit Varblane).